The mixed fractional Hartree equations in Fourier amalgam and modulation spaces: Abstract

 \section{Abstract}

-We prove local and global well-posedness for mixed fractional Hartree equation with low regularity Cauchy data in Fourier amalgam $\widehat{w}^{p,q}$ and modulation $M^{p,q}$ spaces.
+We prove local and global well-posedness for mixed fractional Hartree equation and with low regularity Cauchy data in Fourier amalgam $\F W(L^p,\ell^q)$ and modulation $M^{p,q}$ spaces.
 Similar results also hold for the Hartree equation with harmonic potential in some modulation spaces.
-Our approach also addresses Hartree-Fock equations of finitely many particles.
+Our approach also addresses Hartree-Fock equations of finitely many (but arbitrary large) particles.
 A key ingredient of our method is to establish trilinear estimates for Hartree non-linearity and the use of Strichartz estimates.
-As a consequence, we could gain $\widehat{w}^{p,q}$ and $M^{p,q}-$regularity for all $p,q\in [1, \infty].$ Thus we could solve new problems, extends and complements several previous results (including Sobolev $H^s-$regularity results).
+As a consequence, we could gain $\F W(L^p,\ell^q)$ and $M^{p,q}-$regularity for all $p,q\in [1, \infty].$ In particular, we extend result of Bhimani-Grillakis-Okoudju \cite{bhimani2020hartree} in $M^{p,q}$ for all $p,q$ and complement known results in Sobolev spaces.